Shree (film): Critical reception

 The Times of India rated the film 3/5, writing "Songs take the film forward instead of simply adding to its length.
 Overall, Shree is a well-scripted thriller.
 Go for it."
 BollywoodMDB rated the film 3/5, writing that "With a great, unique and new story, Shree has huge potential to become attention-seeker among the audience.
 Though at a low level as compared to Hollywood Sci-Fi flicks, Shree makes a place for itself in the world of off-beat movies.
 In a nutshell, the film is definitely worth a watch."
 Martin D' Souza from Glamsham rated the film 3/5, writing "Nevertheless, if only for the first half, this film is worth a watch."

 Box office

 The film was made on a budget of ₹1,25,00,000 and was released on 100 screens.
-The film was a moderate success and Hussain's acting was praised.
+The film was a failure at the Box Office.